webplatform/docs/css/properties/overflow-x/index.md

 }}
 {{Notes_Section
 |Usage=The <code>overflow-y</code> CSS property specifies whether to clip content, render a scroll mechanism, or display overflow content of a block-level element, when it overflows at the top and bottom edges.
-|Notes=Setting the overflow-y property to visible causes the content to clip to the size of the window or frame that contains the object.
+|Notes=Setting the overflow-x property to visible causes the content to clip to the size of the window or frame that contains the object.

-Firefox has a vendor specific extension:

-- <code>-moz-scrollbars-horizontal</code> – deprecated, use of overflow-x preferred.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification